To choose a school that is right for your child, look beyond results. After the dazzling open day, don’t forget to inspect the loos

 They may be selective, partially selective or non-selective.
 Some are only for girls or only for boys, others for both.
 They may be secular or have a religious affiliation.
 Some, but not all, have sixth forms.
 Size can vary widely from a few hundred students to more than 2,000.
 In some places, you are literally spoilt for choice.

 How then to decide?
+You can start by looking at tables for the type of school you’re interested in, such as independent school league tables, to see if there is anything near you that ranks highly.
 The golden rule is to fit the school to the child, not the child to the school.
 There are good schools among all the various types.

 David Blunkett, when he was secretary of state for education, was fond of saying: “Everyone can recognise a good school.”
 And there is truth in that.
 But a school also has specific features that may make it especially suitable for your child; perhaps the language teachers, the sports facilities or the orchestra.

-Good schools do have a number of things in common.
+The best rated charter schools in jacksonville fl or any good schools, for that matter, tend to have a number of things in common.
 They have a culture of learning, engaged and well-behaved pupils, perceptive leadership and enthusiastic teachers who know their subjects.
 They are well managed, financially sound, have low teacher turnover and well-qualified staff, even for subjects such as maths, physics and modern languages, where there are often shortages.